 If you need to install a browser, Firefox Focus or Puma Browser seems like a great fit.

 In our times, the use of Zoom as become quite frequent.
 Frankly, it’s pretty difficult to avoid using it.
 So instead, here is a way to still keep a decent privacy level while using it.

 You will not be able to use Zoom through LibreWolf, though.
 This is because of the native privacy measures LibreWolf has put in place.
-In order to use Zoom, I use Brave, a privacy-focused Chromium-based browser.
-Because I only use it for this purpose, it doesn't ruin my privacy.
-But don't forget to activate all the privacy settings in the browser.
+In order to use Zoom you will need to use Brave, a privacy-focused Chromium-based browser.
+Because it’s only used for this purpose, it will not ruin your privacy.